 THE MAIN TYPES OF APPOSITION

 Apposition structures can be classified according to the kind of information that they give.
-They may be clarifying the meaning of the first noun, or identifying it more specifically, or presenting an alternative name for it.
-Most of these purposes are types of “good” repetition (see 24.
-Good and Bad Repetition).
-They can also be achieved by placing whole sentences together (see 18.
+They may be describing something named by the first noun, or naming something first described by it, or presenting an alternative name for it.
+These are all types of “good” repetition (see 24.
+Good and Bad Repetition) that can also be achieved by placing whole sentences together (see 18.
 Relations Between Sentences).

 (a) Two main ethnic groups populate Sri Lanka, an island south of India.